 Dove Kent, Board Member

-Dove (she/her/hers) has over 15 years of experience in grassroots organizing, political education, and movement building.
-As the former executive director of Jews for Racial & Economic Justice (2011 through 2016), Dove supported the organization to triple in size and win game-changing legislative victories for police accountability and worker’s rights through powerful local coalitions.
-Under Dove’s tenure, JFREJ grew into one of the strongest and most effective progressive Jewish organizations in the country, creating significant culture shifts within the Jewish community, New York and nationally.
-She has been published in many media outlets nation-wide.
-Dove teaches throughout the country and currently resides in Durham, North Carolina.
+Dove Kent, Senior Strategy Officer at Bend the Arc: Jewish Action, has two decades of experience in grassroots organizing, political education, and movement building.
+As the executive director of Jews for Racial & Economic Justice (2011-2017), Dove supported the organization to triple in size and win game-changing legislative victories for police accountability and worker’s rights through powerful local coalitions.
+She teaches nationally and has been published in many anthologies and news outlets including the Guardian and Ha’aretz, and is the co-author of the ground-breaking "Understanding Antisemitism: An Offering To Our Movement" (2017).
+Dove is the co-founder of the national Tzedek Lab network, and lives in Durham, North Carolina.

 Rochelle Sparko, Board Member

 Rochelle (she/her/hers) grew up in western Massachusetts where she was an active member of her synagogue and USY.
 She received undergraduate degrees from Barnard College and the Jewish Theological Seminary and spent her junior year abroad at Hebrew University.
-After three years in Washington, DC, where Rochelle met her partner Will and attended law school, she moved to Hawaii.
+After three years in Washington, DC, where Rochelle attended law school, she moved to Hawaii.
 Rochelle practiced law at the Legal Aid Society of Hawaii and taught the b’nai mitzvah class at a Honolulu synagogue.
-Since moving to Durham, North Carolina in 2008, Rochelle had a five year stint practicing law at the NC Justice Center, and has been the policy director for a sustainable agriculture non-profit since 2013.
+Since moving to Durham in 2008, Rochelle had a five year stint practicing law at the NC Justice Center, and then served as the policy director for a sustainable agriculture non-profit from 2013-2019.
+Now she serves as the Director of NC Policy at the Center for Responsible Lending.
 She’s been missing Jewish community life, and looks forward to working hard with CJJ to advance her social justice values in the context of her Jewish identify.